 They invited some wounded troops from Walter Reed to come for the evening.

-The one of the guys that I spoke to at lost an eye, was wearing an eye patch, some were without an arm.
+One of the guys that I spoke to lost an eye, was wearing an eye patch.

-I was told that they wanted to meet me, and they came up to the table where I was sitting with Mr. Buckley, and they started uh uh thanking me for what I was doing.
+They came up to the table where I was sitting with Mr. Buckley, and they started thanking me for what I was doing.

-And I I felt three inches tall.
+I felt three inches tall.

 I mean, look who I'm talking to.

-And I said this to them.
+And I said this to him.

-Yeah, uh stop it, sir.
+Stop it, sir.

 They always call everybody, sir.

-He said we all have our roles to play.
+He said, we all have our roles to play.

 We all have our roles in this.

-Uh this was the amputee rehab wing that I went to visit.
+This was the amputee rehab wing that I went to visit.

-Uh I it was the day I spoke at uh at a theater in Washington on a rush to excellence tour later that night and toured the Fisher House, which is Max Fisher and his family have built a number of these homes near military bases where recovering uh wounded soldiers who are no longer in required hospitalization can stay in their it's sort of a Ronald McDonald's house for the military, and they call the Fisher's house.
+It was the day I spoke at a theater in Washington on a Russia Excellence tour later that night and toured the Fisher House, which is Max Fisher and his family have built a number of these homes near military bases where recovering wounded soldiers who are no longer in required hospitalization can stay.

-Uh and these guys were were all and they're they were working really hard in a swimming pool on the exercise machines, doing rehab, learning to walk again and so forth, and they were just all I didn't see any misery.
+And these guys were all, they were working really hard in a swimming pool on the exercise machines, doing rehab, learning to walk again and so forth.

-I I did not see any doom and gloom.
+I did not see any doom and gloom.

 I'm sure they feel it.

-I they have to.
+They have to.

-Uh but uh they were all in a good mood and and and uh they would happily discuss their service and and they were they would tell you what happened if you asked.
+But they were all in a good mood and they would happily discuss their service.

-Um and they were speaking excitedly about their future once they'd gotten well.
+And they were speaking excitedly about their future once they'd gotten well.

-Uh it's inspirational to talk to people who do these kinds of things.
+It's inspirational to talk to people who do these kinds of things.

 And like your son.

-I mean, here they sit here and question your patriotism because you didn't serve, and they turn right around and call you a microphone marine.
+I mean, here they sit here and question your patriotism because you didn't serve, and they turn right around and call you a microphone Marine.

 They can't get it straight.

-I know.
+Well, I know.

 Well, that's an insult.

-That's that's a new term for chicken hawk.
+That's a new term for chicken hawk.

-Yeah, well, but look, that's just that that's who they are.
+But look, that's just that's who they are.

-Notice they do not dispute what I say, and they don't argue with me about it.
+Look, it's notice they do not dispute what I say, and they don't argue with me about it.

-Well, except in this case they perpetrate a lie.
+Well, except in this case, they perpetrate a lie.

-This is just name-calling, it's the politics personal destruction, it's an attempt to discredit and destroy.
+It's an attempt to discredit and destroy.

 That's who liberals are.

-You you once you understand that, everything falls into line and makes sense.
+Once you understand that, everything falls into line and makes sense.

 I know, I know.

-I have a question, Rush, and and I've been pondering it all week, and I figure if anybody can answer it, you can.
+I have a question, Rush, and I've been pondering it all week, and I figure if anybody can answer it, you can.

-And what I mean is conservative radio is flourishing.
+And what I mean is, conservative radio is flourishing.

-Just all around the country it's flourishing.
+Just all around the country is flourishing.

 Liberal radio fails every time that it's tried.